Baylor, Duke remain 1-2 in AP Top 25 poll with few changes - NewsBreak

 The Bears haven’t done anything to shake voters’ confidence, either.
 They entered the week as the only team ranked in top five in KenPom’s adjusted efficiency rankings for offense (117.6 points scored per 100 possessions) and defense (87.5).

-Baylor (13-0) has won 19 straight games going back to last year's title run in the Indianapolis bubble.
-That has included double-digit margins of victory against current No. 10 Michigan State in the title game of the Battle 4 Atlantis in the Bahamas and against No. 19 Villanova.
+Baylor (13-0) has won 19 straight games going back to last year’s title run in the Indianapolis bubble.
+That has included double-digit margins of victory and .

-The Bears won at No. 11 Iowa State on Saturday to open Big 12 play, tenuously holding at least a two-possession lead throughout the second half with a balanced attack, with six players scoring at least nine points.
+The Bears to open Big 12 play, tenuously holding at least a two-possession lead throughout the second half with a balanced attack, with six players scoring at least nine points.

 “It shows we have a great rotation,” Baylor coach Scott Drew said afterward, adding: “Different people step up at different times, and you need that because not everybody has great shooting nights and great games.”